no-google-in-china/no-google-in-china.github.io/README.md

 2. Long waiting for page to load.
 Google is blocked not in a way that instantly returns error, but requests just finish by timeout, that are often about 1 minute.
 That is for 1 minute or so a web page is blank in browser.
 3. Some sites fail to display UI elements like menu over jQuery not available from Google CDN.
 That is while UI is shown, interaction is not possible.
 4. embedded Youtube videos are not shown.
 If video materials are key way for introduction, consider giving and alternative way to get it.
+5. Some services (e.g. [1](http://pypl.github.io/PYPL.html)), that Google data like Google Trends or Google Play market statistics as representing global situation, are missing China part completely.

 Some companies may be unaware, some may be not caring.
 The result is worse experience of Internet users in China.